Orthopedic Surgery Residency

 The goal of the Orthopedic Surgery Residency program is to provide quality training and education to osteopathic physicians who desire to prepare themselves for the practice of orthopedic surgery.
 The program provides the basic requirements for eventual certification in orthopedic surgery by the American Osteopathic Association through the American Osteopathic Board of Surgery.

-The progressive four year program is intended to assure that the resident is well qualified to perform orthopedic surgical procedures and successfully assume orthopedic surgical practice at the end of the residency.
+The progressive five year program is intended to assure that the resident is well qualified to perform orthopedic surgical procedures and successfully assume orthopedic surgical practice at the end of the residency.